Why Work With Us?

 Simply let them know to contact us for the usage of the video.
 It is likely that we already have a working relationship with them, and it will be only a matter of declaring the usage.

-Many media outlets/producers will pressure you into giving them the video for free or at a very small fee, most of the time claiming they do not have budget for it, this is in almost all cases not the truth.
+Many media outlets/producers will pressure you into giving them the video for free or at a very small fee, most of the time claiming they do not have a budget for it; this is, in almost all cases, not the truth.

 You can refer them to us by passing on our email address licensing@ark.media.